Licensing

 Resolving License Errors

-If validating the license fails, yFiles for HTML logs an error to the developer’s console of the browser and shows an error dialog on top of the CanvasComponent.
-In both cases, the message contains a description of the actual problem.
+If validating the license fails, yFiles for HTML logs an error to the developer’s console of the browser and displays an error dialog on top of the CanvasComponent.
+In both cases, the message describes the specific problem.

 The most common license errors and possible solutions are listed below.
-In case of doubt, do not hesitate to contact the support team.
+If you are unsure, please contact our support team.

 Not valid for this version, subscription too old

-If after updating to a new major version, you see a license error like "license is not valid for this version" or "subscription date is too old", you should update to the latest license that was provided to you.
+If, after updating to a new major version, you see a license error like “license is not valid for this version” or “subscription date is too old”, update to the latest license provided to you.

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.

 Note that a license might also be accepted based on the subscription end date instead of its version property.
-In this case, an older license continues to work with the next major version.
-Nevertheless, we recommend that you update to the latest license if you are updating to a new major version anyway.
+In this case, an older license will continue to work with the next major version.
+Nevertheless, we recommend updating to the latest license when updating to a new major version.
 For more details on this validation, read this knowledge base article.

 License has expired

-Normal yFiles for HTML licenses are valid for a specific major version including all corresponding bugfix releases, and never expire.
-Either you’re using an evaluation version or you have a special license agreement.
-In the former case, request an extension of your evaluation and if granted, exchange both the license and the library files.
-In the latter case, contact the sales department.
+Normal yFiles for HTML licenses are valid for a specific major version including all corresponding bugfix releases and do not expire.
+If you see this error, you may be using an evaluation version or have a special license agreement.
+In the former case, request an extension of your evaluation.
+If granted, replace both the license and the library files.
+In the latter case, contact our sales department.

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.